EmoryHPC/practical-data-science/README.md

 * **Usefulness over perfection**.
 Methods and tools are judged by their ability to guide meaningful action—even if they are approximate, heuristic, or incomplete.

 * **Context sensitivity**.
-Data is not treated as neutral but as embedded in specific social, organizational, and ethical contexts; what is "useful" must always be connected to these lived realities.
+Neither data, tools, or methods are not treated as neutral but as embedded in specific social, organizational, and ethical contexts; what is "useful" must always be connected to these lived realities.

 * **Iterative problem-solving**.
 Knowledge emerges through cycles of experimentation, feedback, and adjustment rather than from fixed, final answers.